Updated: Jun 27

-You should never judge a book by its cover and you shouldn't judge a neighbourhood by its shutters.
-I write this post as New York City prepares to ease Covid restrictions and opening hours are different than usual.
+You should never judge a book by its cover, and you shouldn't judge a neighbourhood by its shutters.
+I write this post as New York City prepares to ease Covid-19 restrictions and opening hours are different from usual.
 The state of the shutters safeguarding the shops of the Lower East Side make it hard to tell which businesses are closed for Covid or are closed for good.

 I am unskilled at NYC.
 I recognise Manhattan neighbourhood names, but unless a name includes a compass bearing, the location is a mystery to me.
 My fabulous daughter has found herself a great job, and an apartment in the Lower East Side (the words Lower and East help me to locate it on the map).
 When I asked why she chose this part of town, she explained that it was youthful, with lots of independent art galleries, boutique and cheap food.

 When I travel to places that are unfamiliar to me, I try to uncover little gems of popular culture history that help me build a framework of where I am.
 The perfect starting point for my Lower East Side adventures is the super trendy Ludlow Hotel.
 The hotel, opened in 2014, is an interesting mix of urban industrial meets Moroccan riad.
 The Ludlow fits so naturally into the area that you wouldn't know it was a new-build.

 NY, NY 10002

 The Lower East Side Tenement Museum is a great place to learn about the people who populated this part of NYC in the later part of the 18th century.
 Ruth Abram and Anita Jacobsen discovered the dilapidated tenement building at 97 Orchard Street in 1988 and founded the museum shortly after.
 The museum explores the story of immigration, and it's lasting effects on the area.